Things I would like to get:

 Donations to support the web site are always welcome, anything from one penny on up.

-Just 25 cents from a hundred people will pay for bandwidth usage for a few months.
+Just 25 cents from a hundred people will pay for bandwidth usage for a month.

 There are a multitude of small (and large) expenses involved in doing a project